-3.5 billionUS dollars per year needed to fill resource gap for implementing existing TB interventions.Global TB report facts
+3.3 billionUS dollars per year needed to fill resource gap for implementing existing TB interventions.Key facts on Tuberculosis (TB)

 UNGA high-level meeting on TB

 The United Nations General Assembly first-ever high-level meeting on tuberculosis (TB) aims to accelerate efforts in ending TB and reach all affected people with prevention and care.
 It will be convened by the President of the General Assembly in New York on 26 September 2018 under the theme “United to end tuberculosis: an urgent global response to a global epidemic”.

 Our work & priorities